-A COVID-19 PROCEDURE PLAN (as of May 26, 2020)
+A COVID-19 PROCEDURE PLAN (as of June 30, 2020)

-COVID-19 Pandemic Phase 1:
+COVID-19 Pandemic:

-Overview: Though there is a push to "re-open" our state, we know that the peak is yet to come.
-Much caution is vital for the health and well-being of the whole.
+Overview: Though the state is gradually reopening, we know that the risk of infection remains high.
+We are choosing a cautious, slow process of reopening and resuming our life together in-person, honoring the health and well-being of the whole.
 This policy offers guidance into "how" we can meet in-person.
 It offers some of the questions and concerns that should be addressed.

-- BUT, in the spirit of keeping one another and our communities safe and healthy, we strongly encourage meeting online. - Our worship life will continue to be online for the foreseeable future. - The staff and leaders are ready to support you with creative tools to assist. - If there is a compelling reason to meet at church, opt for outdoors whenever possible. - Wear masks always in indoor public spaces.
+- BUT, in the spirit of keeping one another and our communities safe and healthy, we strongly encourage meeting online. - Our worship life will continue to be online for the foreseeable future. - We recognize that some communities and demographics are affected disproportionately by the effects of COVID-19.
+In creating this policy we seek to contribute to racial equity. - The staff and leaders are ready to support you with creative tools to assist. - If there is a compelling reason to meet at church, opt for outdoors whenever possible. - Wear masks always in indoor public spaces.
 Wear masks usually in outdoor spaces (unless gardening alone). - Honor the 6 foot social distancing guidelines. - Always sign in so if contact tracing becomes necessary it can be done. - Wash hands regularly. - Always schedule so we can be stewards of the space, clean thoroughly, and be hospitable.

-Entering the building
+1. Entering the building

 - a.
 If you believe you are sick (COVID-19 related or not), please do not come in. - b.
 We strongly encourage those in high-risk categories, given age or underlying conditions, not to come inside the church building (even if they are otherwise healthy and fit).
 Those wishing to come to church should also consider who is in their household, and whether they fall into a high-risk category.
 Any risk of exposure that one person takes on is a risk that the whole household is also taking on. - c.
 Based on the City of Minneapolis Emergency Regulation 2020-12, we require that everyone wear masks while in the public spaces of the ULCH building.
 Please bring your own mask if you can.
 We will also have a supply of disposable masks on hand. - i.
 Note: The purpose of the mask is to contain large particles that the wearer might disperse to others.
 The mask does not prevent COVID-19, but may be a means of attempting to contain one's own contaminants (cough, sneeze, etc) from others. - ii.
-Staff working alone in offices do not need to wear masks. - iii.
+Staff working alone in offices do not need to wear masks.

+- iii.
 We also ask that you wear masks when meeting outdoors.
 An exception to this is those who garden alone. - d.
 At the main entrance(s) of ULCH we will provide COVID-19 information and signage, this ULCH Health and Safety Policy, masks, and hand sanitizer. - e.
 Everyone who comes into the building will sign in and sign out at the main door (bring your own pen or sanitize shared pens/pencils between uses).
 The sign-in information will be provided to the Minnesota Department of Health for "contact tracing" in the event that someone would become infected with COVID-19.
 Engaging in this practice is a crucial way we will keep the congregation/community safe and cooperate with public health efforts in the wider community.